Fagersta Municipality

 The City of Fagersta (instituted in 1944) was in 1967 merged with Västervåla parish (which had been part of Surahammar Municipality since 1963).
 In 1971 it was transformed into a municipality of unitary type.

 Localities

 The municipal seat, Fagersta, is the only locality within the municipality with more than 200 inhabitants.

 Another locality of note is Ängelsberg, a village located on Åmänningen Lake.

 Politics of Fagersta

-Fagersta is historically a left wing stronghold, with mostly a social democratic majority running the town, a trend only broken with a further left majority between 1998–2014.
+Fagersta is historically a left wing stronghold, with mostly a social democratic majority running the town, a trend only broken with a further left majority between 1998 and 2014.
+However, a rapid shift saw the right-leaning coalition narrowly win the 2022 Swedish general election vote in the municipality.
+The local elections still saw the Social Democratic-Left Party combination winning a combined majority of seats.

+Demographics

+This is a demographic table based on Fagersta Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 13,284 residents, including 9,607 Swedish citizens of voting age.
+49.0% voted for the left coalition and 49.9% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Sights

 Engelsberg Ironworks, in Ängelsberg, is a UNESCO World Heritage Site.